 Negative thought patterns can be detrimental to self-efficacy.
 For example, a person who thinks “I’m bad at this” is less likely to feel like they have the ability to succeed.

 When you notice yourself engaging in negative thoughts or experiencing cognitive disortions such as catastrophic or all-or-nothing thinking, make it your goal to actively challenge these thoughts and replace them with more realistic ones.

 For example, instead of thinking “I’m bad at this,” you might think “I’m still learning, but I can do this.”

-Self-efficacy is your belief in your own ability to succeed in any given situations.
-This sense of self-beliefs develops in childhood but can also continue to grow and change all through life.
+Self-efficacy is your belief in your own ability to succeed in any given situation.
+This sense of self-belief develops in childhood but can also continue to grow and change all through life.
 Because your self-efficacy has such a powerful impact on your behaviors and motivations, finding ways to strengthen it can help you better achieve your goals and feel good about yourself.

 American Psychological Association.
 Teaching tip sheet: self-efficacy.
 Published 2009.

 Bandura A. Self-efficacy: Toward a unifying theory of behavioral change.
 Psychological Review.
 1977;84:191-215.